 1 Title of Module Quality Improvement in Global Child Health

 2 Module Code TROP910

 4 Semester 2

 6 Credit Value 10

 7 Module Convenor Stephen Allen

 12 Pre-Requisite Modules None

 13 Other Pre-Requisites Students will normally have completed Semester 1 of an LSTM Masters programme.
 Students with an academic background equivalent to that normally acquired during Semester 1 will be accepted on the module at the discretion of the module convenor.

 17 Programme(s) for which this Module is Required MTP

-18 Programme(s) for which this Module is Optional MTID
+18 Programme(s) for MTID

-19 Aim of the Module